Admissions

 A graduate student who is duly enrolled at another accepted, accredited graduate institution may, upon submission of an admission application and a letter of good standing from the registrar at the home university, enroll for Marshall University graduate coursework.
 This admission is valid for one semester only.
 The student must submit a new application and provide a letter of good standing for each semester he/she wishes to attend.

-Normally, up to twelve credit hours of coursework may be transferred back to the home institution.
+Each institution determines the amount of transfer work that it will accept.
 Permission to transfer credits is arranged, by the student, with the home university.
 Transient students who wish to register for coursework beyond twelve credit hours at Marshall are required to obtain the approval of Marshall University’s Assistant Provost for Graduate Studies.

 Staff Development